Dropshipping: All You Need To Know

 Dropshipping (or drop shipping — both are correct) is a process of product fulfillment that occurs when items are shipped directly from the manufacturer or wholesaler to the customer.
 A third-party retailer facilitates drop shipping by placing items for sale on its website.
 The retailer pays for inventory only after a customer buys the item on its sales platform.
 In this business model, the manufacturer or distributor, not the retailer, takes responsibility for warehousing and eCommerce fulfillment.

-The practice of dropshipping was first introduced around 1928 but lost momentum due to the Great Depression.
-Toyota then implemented a just-in-time (JIT) supply chain in the 1950s.
-The benefits of JIT inventory management soon became evident.
-The modern drop-ship business model is similar to the JIT supply chain and goes even further by eliminating expensive inventory transportation and storage costs for retailers.
+The practice of dropshipping was first introduced around 1928 but lost momentum during the Great Depression.
+Later, in the 1950s, Toyota implemented a just-in-time (JIT) supply chain system.
+Dropshipping meaning has evolved with time, and the modern business model takes the concept further by eliminating the high costs of inventory transportation and storage for retailers.

 How Does Dropshipping Work?